4 REASONS WHY ESTATE PLANNING IS SO ESSENTIAL FOR BUSINESS OWNERS

 A buy-sell agreement can ensure that should certain triggering events occur—like a partner’s retirement, divorce, death, or permanent incapacity—the remaining owners are able to purchase that partner’s share of the business.
 In this way, an effective buy-sell agreement can prevent you from having to deal with new partners with whom you never anticipated being in business.
 At the same time, a buy-sell agreement can help prevent your loved ones from getting stuck owning a business they do not want.

 In addition to having a buy-sell agreement in place, you will also need to have a source of funding that allows the surviving owners to buy out the deceased partner’s shares.
 In most cases, the best way to fund your buy-sell agreement is by purchasing life insurance.
 For example, the company can purchase a life insurance policy for each of the owners, and the company would receive the death benefit to purchase the deceased owner’s share of the business or buy out the deceased’s surviving family members who have inherited his or her share of the business.

 Issue #4: If you name a family member to run your company without providing them with a detailed plan, your business can be ruined by just a few poor decisions.

 There are countless stories of family members assuming control of multi-million-dollar businesses and running things into the ground in just a short span of time.
 If such massive fortunes can be squandered so easily, imagine the potential for a smaller company.

-Even if your successor runs your company well, he or she can cause serious conflicts among your staff, clients, and family simply by managing the business radically differently than you.
+Even if your successor runs your company well, he or she can cause serious conflicts among your staff, clients, and family simply by managing a business radically different than yours.
 For this reason, naming a successor to take the reins is not enough without detailed instructions.